polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

 Before you begin, verify the following:

-- You have competed the [start a local relay chain](/tutorials/connect-other-chains/local-testnet/) tutorial, and have a running local network with no les than two validators.
+- You have competed the [Prepare a local parachain testnet](/tutorials/connect-other-chains/local-relay/) tutorial, and have a running local network with no les than two validators.

-- You have the specific software versions defined in the [prepare a local parachain testnet](/tutorials/connect-other-chains/local-relay/#matching-versions-are-critical).
+- You have the specific software versions defined in the [Prepare a local parachain testnet](/tutorials/connect-other-chains/local-relay/#matching-versions-are-critical) incorporated into your parachain.
-  For example, if you are using [Polkadot `release-v0.9.24`](https://github.com/paritytechtree/release-v0.9.24), use the `polkadot-v0.9.24` version of the [parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template/tree/polkadot-v0.9.24).
+  For example, if you are using [Polkadot `release-v0.9.24`](https://github.com/paritytech/polkadot/tree/release-v0.9.24), use the `polkadot-v0.9.24` version of the [parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template/tree/polkadot-v0.9.24).

-## Building the parachain template
+## Build the parachain template

 This tutorial uses the [Substrate parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template) to launch a parachain on your local relay chain.
 The parachain template is similar to the [node template](https://github.com/substrate-developer-hub/substrate-node-template) used in solo chain development, so it should be quite familiar.